Orange Moon Was Founded By A Detroit Native

 DFN: You briefly mentioned that you and your best friend Lavonne started an event series called Astrolotea.
-Can you tell me more about that?
+Can you tell us more?
 What kind of projects are the two of you working on within the company?

 Auriele Boulware: We came up with the event like, three weeks before it happened.
 The original idea was that Lavonne was coming out with summer flavors of her relaxing and energizing tea line that she has out right now.
 I was wrapping up my candle-making process, and we were both trying to come up with ways that we could present these interpersonally, and not just on Instagram; we wanted to give people a chance to sample our products.
 We don’t have artsy, metaphysical-style parties in Detroit; they’re very rare and hard to find … We wanted to create that avenue for people.
 The astrology part obviously came from my candles and my crystals.
 I have to give praise to Lavonne for coming up with the name, because it’s so sweet.
 It literally molds us into one entity.